cdlc01/Microsoft-Film-Industry-Analysis/PROJECT_README.md

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
+├── __init__.py                                  <- .py file that signals to python these folders contain packages
 ├── README.md                                    <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
 ├── DS_Project_Presentation.pdf                  <- PDF version of project presentation
+├── code
+│   ├── __init__.py                              <- .py file that signals to python these folders contain packages
+│   ├── visualizations.py                        <- .py script to create finalized versions of visuals for project
+│   ├── Data_Cleaning.py                         <- .py script used to pre-process and clean data from the IMDbpy module
+│   ├── Dataframe_Cleaning.py                    <- .py script used to clean the dataframe directly
+│   ├── Data_Collection-DO NOT RUN.py            <- .py script used to gather data using the IMDbpy module.
+The process takes a full day.
+We advise not running
+│   ├── Analysis.py                              <- .py script for specific genre analysis (courtesy of George)
+│   ├── eda_notebook.ipynb                       <- Notebook containing data exploration
+|   ├── Microsoft_Film_Industry_Analysis.ipynb   <- Narrative documentation of analysis in Jupyter notebook
-├── data                                <- Both sourced externally and generated from code
+|       ├── data                                 <- Both sourced externally and generated from code
 └── images                                       <- Both sourced externally and generated from code
 ```